 Annual Blessing of the Animals

 Famed naturalist Jane Goodall stated, “You cannot share your life with a dog…or cat, not knowing perfectly well that animals have personalities and minds and feelings.”
 Keeping Goodall’s words in mind, UUFLG celebrates our pets with this annual tribute to the companions who share our home in the interdependent web of all existence.
 Join us for worship in the sanctuary.
 There will be music, and it’s okay if some of them decide to sing along with the hymns.
 Please bring your pet either on a leash or confined in a carrier.
 Even the most docile animals can behave unpredictably in strange circumstances.
 If you do not currently have a pet or yours is not ready for prime time, please feel free to bring a picture, stuffed animal or something representational to be blessed.
 This service is intergenerational, and children and youth will remain with us and our pets in the sanctuary for the entire service.
 We will still provide nursery care for infants and toddlers three and under.

-To change our world for the better, it will take each of us celebrating and sharing our unique gifts to discover new ways to nurture our planet.
-As curious, spiritually independent people, our Fellowship strives to provide an open and supportive environment to explore the creativity, strength and wisdom within the diverse experiences and aspirations of each person.
-There is meaning and joy to discover in this type of religious community.
-And by working together, we help strengthen our interconnections.
+To make our world better, each of us must celebrate and share our unique gifts to nurture our planet.
+As curious, spiritually independent people, our Fellowship strives to provide an open and supportive environment to explore the creativity, strength, and wisdom within the diverse experiences and aspirations of each of us.
+We find joy and meaning in such a community.
+And by working together, we strengthen our connections.